 Students at Master's and doctoral levels in psychology, cognitive science, speech science, musicology, neuroscience, linguistics, medicine and biology.

 The human brain and its ability to adapt to the demands of the environment is at the core of our course.
 This course is particularly useful for students who wish to gain knowledge about the most recent developments in auditory cognitive neuroscience in particular.

+The course programme focuses on brain functions in the framework of neuroplasticity, including lectures on cognition, emotion and social neuroscience.
 The course consists of tutorials on brain research methods and lectures about current topics.
-There will be several demonstrations on practical laboratory work with modern brain imaging techniques such as electroencephalography (EEG), magnetoencephalography (MEG), and transcranial magnetic stimulation (TMS).
-The students will also have an opportunity to introduce their projects and research outcomes in poster session.The teachers and lecturers are international renowned specialists with long-standing expertise in graduate teaching.
+There are several demonstrations on practical laboratory work with modern brain imaging techniques such as electroencephalography (EEG), magnetoencephalography (MEG) and transcranial magnetic stimulation (TMS).
+The students also have an opportunity to introduce their projects and research outcomes in poster sessions.

 University of Helsinki, City Center Campus

-The closest accommodation option is Eurohostel, 20 min. from the course location on foot.
+The closest accommodation option is Eurohostel, 15 min. from the course location on foot.